Sexual abuse in the American film industry: Woody Allen case

 Although Allen has denied the allegation against him, his son Ronan defended his sister.
 Ronan was one of the first journalists to write about the sexual abuse allegations against Harvey Weinstein, leading to the Weinstein effect and the Me Too movement.
 Conversely, Ronan and Dylan's older brother, Moses Farrow, who was 14 years old in 1992, wrote an open letter saying that he was in the house that day and had never lost sight of Allen and Dylan, that there was no sexual abuse, that the allegation was a fabrication by Mia Farrow and that there had never been an electric train set in the attic, as Dylan had claimed.

 Allen has been married to Soon-Yi since 1997.
 Amidst the allegations against Allen, Soon-Yi released a statement to the press stating that her mother Mia Farrow had been abusive and emotionally unstable in the household.
 She gave an interview in New York Magazine in which she professed Allen's innocence and characterized Farrow as an emotionally and physically abusive parent.
 Dylan and Ronan Farrow both denounced Previn's allegations about their mother.

 Following the 2017 accusations against Allen, actors such as Griffin Newman, Elliot Page, Evan Rachel Wood, Drew Barrymore, Kate Winslet, David Krumholtz, Greta Gerwig, Mira Sorvino, Rebecca Hall, Timothée Chalamet, Rachel Brosnahan, Natalie Portman, Colin Firth, Marion Cotillard, Chloë Sevigny, Joaquin Phoenix, Hayley Atwell, Peter Sarsgaard, and Elle Fanning publicly expressed their regret for having worked with Allen, with Newman, Hall, Chalamet and Fanning saying they would donate their earnings from Allen's film A Rainy Day in New York (2018) to charities.
-Conversely, actors Diane Keaton, Alec Baldwin, Anjelica Huston, Dianne Wiest, Sean Penn, Judy Davis, Jeff Goldblum, Javier Bardem, Léa Seydoux, Samantha Morton, Cherry Jones, Wallace Shawn, Alan Alda, Gina Gershon, Larry David, Richard Kind, and Scarlett Johansson came out in his defense.
+Conversely, actors Diane Keaton, Alec Baldwin, Anjelica Huston, Dianne Wiest, Judy Davis, Jeff Goldblum, Javier Bardem, Léa Seydoux, Samantha Morton, Cherry Jones, Wallace Shawn, Alan Alda, Gina Gershon, Larry David, Richard Kind, and Scarlett Johansson came out in his defense.
 Actor Michael Caine initially said he wouldn't work again with Allen but later retracted his statement, commenting that the accusations against Allen were not proved and that "You can't go on hearsay the whole time".

+On December 18, 2025, Democrats of the United States House Committee on Oversight and Government Reform released more photos related to Jeffrey Epstein's child trafficking activities in preparation of the expected deadline release of the Epstein files the following day, with Allen included in some of the photos.